3 Bookish Things Tag

 • Hyped books.
 I love hyped books, just like the rest of us, and I tend to jump on the hype train along with everyone else.
 Sometimes the books suck, and I’ll be the first to point it out, but most of the time, hyped books are popular for good reason.

 • Hardcovers are better.
-In my 7 Unpopular Bookish Opinions blog post, I say I like both hardcovers and paperbacks, but I will concede that the hardbacks are the superior of the two.
+In my Unpopular Bookish Opinions blog post, (linked in the More Like This section toward the end of this blog post) I say I like both hardcovers and paperbacks, but I will concede that the hardbacks are the superior of the two.
 They’re durable and they stand on their own like strong, intelligent, independent, bookish creatures.
 The only problem is that they cost more. :/

 • Spin-off Series.
 I actually really love spin-offs.
 They’re awesome!
 My favorite spin-off is Rick Riordan’s Heroes of Olympus.
-Spin-offs are a delicate balancing act between overdoing a story and not doing enough to it, but the HoO series is an example of one that does this balancing act well.
-I think the Harry Potter series has had enough spin-offs though, just let it go, Rowling.
+Spin-offs are a delicate balancing act between overdoing a story and not doing enough to it, but Heroes of Olympus is an example of one that does this balancing act well.
+I think The Harry Potter Series has had enough spin-offs though.
+I can respect authors getting their bag, but I think it’s nearly time this series comes to a close.

 3 Favorite Book Covers